 By age one, 10% of babies will develop a food allergy, with egg and peanut the most common allergic foods.

-We have recently discovered that regular inclusion of egg and peanut in solid foods can reduce food allergies, however this is too late for some babies.
+It's been recently discovered that regular inclusion of egg and peanut in solid foods can reduce food allergies, however this is too late for some babies.

-We are now trying to answer the question of whether the amount of eggs and peanuts a mother eats during pregnancy and breastfeeding has an influence on reducing the chances her baby will develop an egg or peanut food allergy.
+PrEggNut researchers are now trying to answer the question of whether the amount of eggs and peanuts a mother eats during pregnancy and breastfeeding has an influence on reducing the chances her baby will develop an egg or peanut food allergy.

-We are looking for families with two or more family members (mother, father, brother or sister of the new expected baby) who have had either eczema, asthma, hay fever and/or a food allergy.
+The sub-project recruited women who were less than 23 weeks gestation, with families with two or more family members (mother, father, brother or sister of the new expected baby) who have had either eczema, asthma, hay fever and/or a food allergy.

 For more information